garden-io/garden/docs/guides/garden-managed-kubernetes-clusters.md

 ---
-title: Start a Free Kubernetes Cluster
+title: Garden Managed Kubernetes Clusters
-order: 4
+order: 8
 ---

-# Ephemeral Kubernetes Clusters
+# Garden Managed Kubernetes Clusters

 {% hint style="warning" %}
-This feature is still experimental.
-Please let us know if you have any questions or if any issues come up!
+This feature is still experimental and can be accessed starting from Garden **v0.13.14**.
+Please let us know if you encounter any issues.
 {% endhint %}

 At Garden, we're committed to reducing the friction with getting started and trialing our tooling with your projects.
-To make Garden adoption more accessible and convenient, we've introduced **Ephemeral Kubernetes Clusters**.
+To make Garden adoption more accessible and convenient, we've introduced **Ephemeral Kubernetes Clusters**, fully managed by Garden.
 We designed this feature to provide you with a hassle-free way to explore Garden's capabilities on Kubernetes without needing to configure or provision a local or remote cluster.

 The Ephemeral Kubernetes Clusters are provided for free to all users in our **Community Tier**.
 These clusters are meant for short-term use and to allow you to run and test your applications with Garden on a Kubernetes remote cluster.